andreian02/date-selection-app/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-## Things to add / Features to build and complete v2
+## Things to add / Features to build and complete v3

-Add default catches if no input is made.  - DONE!
-Add a liner to show total listing results. - TO be formatted.
-Add panel in the result table to allow filtering of strongest element day Finish up scoring system - Added scoring...  to quality check this, continue to test calendar results
+Add panel in the result table to allow filtering of strongest element day Finish up scoring system - Added scoring...  to quality check this, continue to test calendar results New feature...add finder to filter which element is the strongest within a window period

 FEATURES to be added individual cards
 Include Owner details in Payload - Collect using stores.
 Layout in the individual cards ... owner details to be added!

 Gui Ren Feature to implement (3/4 Done.)  > Installed the logic, validations required!
+To push results and show them in the individual cards!
+To add them as part of the overall score feature!

 Using new table format, confirmed on the details to show on table. (may change) Navigation + Breadcrumbs?  > adding some navigations. buttons or or simplier features, to add left card right card

-Adding Accordion to hide all details in detailed cards
+Adding Accordion to hide all details in detailed cards - maybe owner details.
+Datedetails ten gods

-explore google analytics to this project - item is researched! new feature...add finder to filter which element is the strongest within a window period

 ## STATUS COMPLETED!